basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 - **Client:** The WireGuard iOS app with `On-Demand` rules so the tunnel flips on whenever I am off trusted Wi-Fi.
 - **DNS:** All mobile sessions resolve through my home DNS, so `git.nijho.lt` and internal services resolve instantly.

-This gives Blink a local-LAN address for my desktop `nixos-builder`, without hairpin NAT or double SSH jumps.
+This gives Blink a local-LAN address for my desktop `nixos`, without hairpin NAT or double SSH jumps.

 ## 4. Layer 2: Blink Shell + Mosh for Durable Sessions

 Blink Shell is my daily driver on iOS because it pairs beautifully with Mosh and has solid keyboard ergonomics (external keyboards, sane modifiers, and reliable shortcuts).

-- I launch sessions using `mosh bas@nixos-builder -- zellij attach -c phone`.
+- I launch sessions using `mosh bas@nixos -- zellij attach -c phone`.
 - Mosh smooths over spotty LTE and keeps my session alive when the phone sleeps.